Access and Inclusion

-Sponsored by the Student Government Association Students of Color Committee (SOCC) and the Division of Student Life, the Women of Color Trailblazers Leadership Conference (known as the WOCTLC) seeks to empower self-identifying women of color across the Five Colleges, Pioneer Valley and beyond; including faculty, staff and community members.
-This conference provides a space to celebrate the lives and accomplishments of women/ girls of color while additionally opening dialogues and raising consciousness on issues relating to race, ethnicity, gender, sexual orientation, class, etc.
+Sponsored by the Student Government Association Students of Color Committee (SOCC) and the Division of Student Life, the Trailblazers of Color Leadership Conference (TOCLC) formerly known as the Women of Color Trailblazers Leadership Conference (WOCTLC), seeks to empower self-identified women and gender minorities of color across the Five Colleges, Pioneer Valley and beyond; including faculty, staff and community members.
+This conference provides a space to celebrate the lives and accomplishments of people of color while additionally opening dialogues and raising consciousness on issues relating to race, ethnicity, gender, sexual orientation, class, etc.

 Mount Holyoke College’s 2021 Women of Color Trailblazers Leadership Conference focuses on entrepreneurs of color in a virtual business expo.

 Featuring keynote speakers Na’ilah Amaru, Tahirah Amatul-Wadud and Jossie Valentin, political figures and activists who are engaged in public policy.

 Tamika Mallory, Linda Sarsour and Carmen Perez, founders of the Women’s March in Washington, D.C., were the keynote speakers.

 Featuring keynote speaker Staceyann Chin, the conference focused on the topics of peer networking, professional and personal development and leadership.

 Janet Mock, author, cultural commentator and transgender rights activist was the keynote speaker.